 - At home products like Skinceutical’s Micro-exfoliating scrub can help maintain the results from your in-office exfoliation.
 This product should only be used 1-2 times a week to decrease the chance of irritation.
 There is such a thing as too much exfoliation.
 Over exfoliation of the face can result in excessive dryness, irritation, and sensitivity.

 - This method uses different chemicals, including hydroxy acids and retinol, with enzymes to renew your skin.

 While at-home products can help enhance your skin’s appearance, chemical exfoliation can offer more dramatic results.

 As with physical exfoliation, chemical exfoliation can irritate the skin if done incorrectly.
-If you’re unsure about how to incorporate a chemical product into your routine, feel free to set up a complimentary consultation to go over your skincare options.
+If you’re unsure about how to incorporate a chemical product into your routine, feel free to set up a consultation to go over your skincare options.

 Alpha hydroxy acids (AHAs)

 AHAs are a group of water-soluble acids typically derived from sugary fruits.
 Popular AHAs include:

 - glycolic acid, which comes from sugar cane

 - lactic acid, which is found in milk and pickled vegetables